mzazon/awesome-cloud-projects/gcp/infrastructure-anomaly-detection-monitoring-gemini/infrastructure-anomaly-detection-monitoring-gemini.md

 ## Prerequisites

-1. Google Cloud project with billing enabled and appropriate IAM permissions
+1. Google Cloud project with billing enabled and appropriate IAM permissions (Editor or Owner role)
-2. gcloud CLI v400.0.0+ installed and configured (or Cloud Shell access)
+2. gcloud CLI v480.0.0+ installed and configured (or Cloud Shell access)
 3. Basic understanding of Google Cloud monitoring concepts and AI/ML workflows
 4. Familiarity with serverless computing and event-driven architectures
 5. Estimated cost: $15-25 USD for running this recipe (includes Vertex AI API calls, Cloud Functions execution, and Pub/Sub messaging)

-> **Note**: This recipe uses Vertex AI's Gemini models which are available in specific regions.
+> **Note**: This recipe uses Vertex AI's Gemini 2.0 Flash model which is available in us-central1, us-east4, europe-west1, and asia-northeast1 regions.
 Ensure your project has access to Vertex AI APIs and consider data residency requirements for your use case.

 ## Preparation